 Last thoughts

 In the end, I would invite you to ask yourself: Am I going to wait for things to magically feel better?
-Am I going to pin everything on graduation, on promotion, on tenure, on getting some miraculous job offer, on meeting the perfect partner or moving house or my children moving out—after which life will finally begin?
-Or am I going to accept that my life is flowing by and that if I don’t get it good now, I probably never will?
+Am I going to pin everything on graduation, on promotion, on tenure, on getting some miraculous job offer, on meeting the perfect partner or moving house or my children moving out, on really getting everything on my to-do list crossed off next week—after which I’ll start giving time to the things I really care about and life will finally begin?
+Or am I going to accept that my life is flowing by and that if I don’t get it good now, there’s no particular reason to believe that I ever will?

-If you’d like to know more about my fees, availability, and/or methods, or to book your free 30-minute discovery call, please get in touch.
+If you’d like to know more about my fees, availability, and/or methods, or to book your free 30-minute discovery call, please get in touch via the contact form or by email at emily [at] troscianko.com.
 Or if you prefer to join my waiting list directly, you can do so by completing the short form here.